arvindspanicker/Asterisk/README.md

-DB_FIELD_LNAME - Field name specified in the database for the last name of the user DB_FIELD_EMAIL - Field name specified in the database for the email of the user DB_FIELD_PHONE - Field name specified in the database for the account of the user
+DB_FIELD_LNAME - Field name specified in the database for the last name of the user DB_FIELD_EMAIL - Field name specified in the database for the email of the user DB_FIELD_PHONE - Field name specified in the database for the account of the user DB_TABLE_NAME - Table name of the saved contacts in the database

 Inside [hubspot-config]
 HUBSPOT_API_KEY - API Key optained from the Hubspot Account